 1. How can I get a still picture from a video?

-You can use VideoProc as mentioned before.
-Load your video file in VideoProc > Click the Play button to preview > Hit the camera-like Snapshot icon.
+You can use VideoProc Converter as mentioned before.
+Load your video file in VideoProc Converter > Click the Play button to preview > Hit the camera-like Snapshot icon.
 In this way, you can get a still picture from a video with high quality.

 2. How to extract one frame of a video every N seconds?

 Use FFmpeg to extract one frame of a video every N seconds.
 Replace the number in the "-r 1 image" command.
-Use 1/the number of seconds and you'll get the result with which you should replace 1.
+Use 1/the number of seconds, and you'll get the result with which you should replace 1.
 For example, 0.5 for one frame every 2 seconds, 0.2 for every 5 seconds, 0.0167 for every 60 seconds.

-3. How to extract frames from video on windows 10?
+3. How to extract frames from video on Windows 11/10?